Dr Gianna Ayala

 Department address: Northgate House, West Street S1 4ET

-I was fortunate enough to have the opportunity to work for English Heritage as a geoarchaeologist in 2003 before taking my post in the Department of Archaeology in 2004.
+I was fortunate enough to have the opportunity to work for English Heritage as a geoarchaeologist 2003-2004 advising on archaeological sites and research strategies across the south of England before taking my post in the Department of Archaeology in 2004.

 - Geoarchaeology (landscape and on-site investigations)